HashirAbdulah/HashirAbdulah/readme.md

 ## 🌟 Bio

-_I'm currently pursuing BSCS at University of Lahore, where I'm honing my skills in Java.
+_I'm currently pursuing BSCS at University of Lahore, where I'm honing my skills in <b>Python</b>.
 Outside of academia, I'm deeply involved in Web Development.

 <br/>
 <br/>